martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 ## What are our next steps?
 - Some cool stuff we have not been able to implement:

-    + [precommit hooks](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/17): Those familiar with Python may be aware of pre-commit hooks as ways to automatically detect whether your repo contains anything sensitive like a `.secrets` file.
+- [precommit hooks](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/17): Those familiar with Python may be aware of pre-commit hooks as ways to automatically detect whether your repo contains anything sensitive like a `.secrets` file.
 Setting this up will enable us to have automated checks run each time we make a commit to assure we are follow specified standards.
+    + Unfortunately, we named our repo with a hyphen so the pre-commit hooks won't work.
     + [codecov](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/33): Allows us to robustly test the functions in our code so that they work under a multitude of scenarios such as when users encounter problems.
     + [modularise shiny code](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/26): Ensures our Shiny code is more easier to follow.
     + [language selection](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors/issues/36): Currently the app is a smorgasbord of English and Chinese.
 Consequently, it looks messy.
 We want to implement the ability for the user to choose which language they want to see the app in and the app's language will update accordingly.